Amzani/apidesk-sdk-test-def/docs/models/components/updateactivityrequestlocationaddresstype.md

 # UpdateActivityRequestLocationAddressType

-Indicates the category or nature of the address, such as 'business' or 'residential'.
-This helps in classifying the address type for better organization and retrieval within the CRM system.
+Indicates the type of address, such as 'billing' or 'shipping'.
+This optional field helps categorize the address within the CRM, ensuring that the correct address type is used for the activity.

 ## Example Usage